Relintai/pandemonium_engine_docs/usage/networking/websocket.md

 Advanced chat demo
 ^^^^^^^^^^^^^^^^^^

-A more advanced chat demo which optionally uses the multiplayer mid-level abstraction and a high level multiplayer demo are available in the `godot demo projects ( https://github.com/godotengine/godot-demo-projects )` under `networking/websocket_chat` and `networking/websocket_multiplayer`.
+A more advanced chat demo which optionally uses the multiplayer mid-level abstraction and a high level multiplayer demo are available in the `pandemonium demo projects ( https://github.com/pandemoniumengine/pandemonium-demo-projects )` under `networking/websocket_chat` and `networking/websocket_multiplayer`.